 In addition, Burbank Dental Lab offers ZIRMAX ME zirconia.
 This material’s flexural strength is approximately 750 MPa.
 It is more suited for posterior bridges of up to 3 units and anterior bridges of up to 4 units.

 This material offers more translucency than many other brands on the market.
 The shades have been formulated to eliminate graying in lighter shades.
-This is a great option if anterior monolithic restorations are desired.
+This is an excellent option if anterior monolithic restorations are desired.

 IPS e.max